 The removal of more than 10 square metres of non-friable asbestos material must only be undertaken by a licensed asbestos removalist.

 A person may remove less than 10 square metres of bonded asbestos without a licence however the removal and disposal of the asbestos must be carried out in accordance with SafeWork NSW.

 Be aware that if a person (including the owner or occupier) engages another person or business to undertake the removal of any friable asbestos material or more than 10 square metres of non-friable asbestos material, under the Work Health and Safety Regulation 2011 they have a duty to ensure that the work is carried out by an appropriately licensed asbestos removalist.
 There are penalties for non compliance with these requirements.

 Disposing of asbestos

 The Lucas Heights Resource Recovery Centre, New Illawarra Road Lucas Heights, will receive asbestos waste under certain conditions and a charge will apply.
 See the guidelines for the transport and disposal of asbestos material to the facility.

-Council is the responsible for investigating non work site related asbestos pollution incidents.
+Council is the responsible for investigating non work site related asbestos pollution incidents, such as rubbish dumping.

 Report an asbestos dumping issue to us